 Jasper Green, a grassy field, became part of Moultrie High School’s campus and was named for Sergeant William Jasper.
 Jasper Green was home to the Moultrie High School Generals, now the Moultrie Middle School Patriots.
 The Green continues to be used for band, physical education, multi-purpose athletic fields, playground, and other events.

 A Revolutionary War hero, Jasper distinguished himself by an act of reckless bravery in the 1776 Battle of Fort Sullivan.
 A British cannonball hit the flagstaff causing the flag to fall outside the fort.
 Facing enemy fire, Jasper leapt through an embrasure, gathered, raised, and held the flag on a temporary staff.
 He was killed during the 1779 Siege of Savannah, GA.

 Erected by Town of Mount Pleasant.

-Categories. • Education • Sports • War, US Revolutionary •
+Topics.
+This marker is included in these topic lists: Education • Sports • War, US Revolutionary

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on February 20, 2019.
 This page originally submitted on November 11, 2010.
-This page has been viewed 864 times since then and 30 times this year.
-Photos: 1, 2, 3. submitted on November 11, 2010. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 907 times since then and 6 times this year.
+Photos: 1, 2, 3. submitted on November 11, 2010.
+4. submitted on February 17, 2019, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.